 A more accurate estimate (based on data) is that it can take anywhere between 18 to 254 days to break a habit, although an additional 5% of individuals may do it in a longer period of time.

 Is overthinking a bad habit?

 Negative habits are any repeated behaviors that do not align with your values, hinder your ability to reach your goals, or negatively impact you in any other way.
 If overthinking fits this description for you, it can be considered a bad habit.

-This is true for most individuals, as overthinking commonly leads stress, burnout, and lower levels of confidence.
+This is true for most individuals, as overthinking commonly leads to stress, burnout, and lower levels of confidence.

-However, if you see benefits of overthinking, such as it helping you analyze your prior decisions or helping you weigh options, it may not be a detrimental habit.
+However, if you see the benefits of overthinking, such as it helping you analyze your prior decisions or helping you weigh options, it may not be a detrimental habit.